Theemim/GeckoPrefsExporter/README.md

 ### GeckoPrefsExporter

-GeckoPrefsExporter.js is a Javascript snippet that exports preferences (what you see in about:config) from Gecko-based applications such as Firefox, SeaMonkey, Thunderbird, Palemoon, and others.
+GeckoPrefsExporter.js is a Javascript snippet that exports preferences (application settings) from Gecko-based programs such as Firefox, SeaMonkey, Thunderbird, Palemoon, and others.
 It can be executed in these applications via their [Scratchpad](https://developer.mozilla.org/en-US/docs/Tools/Scratchpad).
 You may find this useful when:

-* The about:config Search feature doesn't suffice
+* The about:config interface doesn't suffice
-* You want to see default values that about:config doesn't display
+* You want to see both the user values and default values for prefs
 * You want pref data in a file so that you can diff it against another file, perform other analysis, and/or keep it for future reference.
-I like to compare an export from a new version to an export from the previous version.
-That helps me to understand what is changing and which prefs need to be studied if not modified.
+For example, comparing the prefs in a new release to the prefs in the previous release.
-* You want to work with snapshots from a live system
+* You want to compare snapshots from a live system.
+For example, comparing prefs before and after an update or other operation that may create new prefs and/or change existing ones.

 GPE supports several output formats (txt, csv, js, json), filtering, and other options which can optimize output for different tasks and work flows.
-Here are a few lines from a default "txt" output:
+Here are a few lines from a "txt" export:

 ```
 <PREFNAME> • <STATUS> • <TYPE> • <VALUE> • <DEFAULTVALUE>